9 Crucial Steps to Alzheimer’s Planning

 STEP 1 Start Your Alzheimer’s Planning Immediately

 First and foremost, it is important to begin your Alzheimer’s and/or Dementia planning immediately.
-As soon as the first sign of Alzheimer’s or memory loss is suspected, it is crucial that you have the proper documentation in place to ensure appropriate life care and financial planning is legally possible.
+As soon as the first sign of Alzheimer’s or memory loss is suspected, you must have the proper documentation in place to ensure appropriate life care and financial planning is legally possible.
 If you suspect a family member may be experiencing some early signs of Alzheimer’s or any other degenerative condition, consult an Alzheimer’s and Disability Planning attorney immediately to evaluate their situation.

 THE BENEFITS OF A DURABLE HEALTH CARE POWER OF ATTORNEY AND LIVING WILL ARE IMMENSE